puzzle/dagger-techlab/content/en/docs/01/_index.md

 {{% alert title="Note" color="primary" %}}
 It is important to know that in Dagger, a `Container` object is not merely a string referencing an image on a remote registry.
-It is the **actual state of a container**, managed by the Dagger Engine, and passed to a Dagger Function's code as if it were just another variable!
+It is the **actual state of a container**, managed by the Dagger Engine, and passed to a Dagger Functions code as if it were just another variable!
 {{% /alert %}}